 - Anaphylactic reaction

-For some people, a life threatening reaction known as an anaphylactic reaction may occur after consuming, touching, or smelling wheat or wheat by-products.
+For some people, a life threatening reaction known as an anaphylactic reaction may occur after consuming, touching, or smelling coconut or coconut by-products.
 If this happens, please call 911 or your local emergency number immediately.
 Signs and symptoms of this include:

 - Swelling or tightening of the throat